Commercial Driver’s License Training Tips – Part I

 The 383.51 FMCSA Requirements (Disqualification of Drivers)

 All drivers must meet FMCSA requirements.
 If an employer knows or reasonably should know, that a driver is disqualified, it must not allow the disqualified driver to operate a CMV.
-The disqualification period of a driver is determined by the offense and the driver’s record of prior convictions – this may vary by company.
-By and large, there’s a waiting period prior to becoming eligible for a disqualifying offense.
+The offense and the driver’s record of prior convictions will determine the disqualification period of a driver.
+Note, this may vary by company.
+By and large, there’s a waiting period prior to becoming eligible for a disqualifying odetermineffense.
 Major and serious offenses require driver disqualification even if the CDL holder is driving a non-CMV.
 For example, speeding over 15 miles per hour even in your personal vehicle will disqualify you for a period of 60-days-1 year depending on the company.

 - Driving under the influence of alcohol as prescribed by State law.